I’d like more information on one of your journeys. Who can I talk to?

 On the bottom of each page of the trip description is the option to pay the deposit.
 To reserve your spot, you may pay the deposit there.
-If you would like to make other arrangements, please contact Melissa.
+If you would like to make other payment arrangements or to customize a trip for your group, please contact Melissa.

 Where do I send the deposit and final payment?

-In order to keep costs lower, I accept personal checks for the deposit and payment.
+Deposits can be made via Paypal on the website to secure your spot.
+In order to keep costs lower, GSJ also accepts personal checks for the deposit and final payment.
+Payments can be mailed to Guiding Spirit Journeys, 34092 Peoria Rd, Pequot Lakes, MN 56472.
 A $30 fee will apply to any returned check.
-The deposit and subsequent payments can be mailed to Guiding Spirit Journeys, 34092 Peoria Rd, Pequot Lakes, MN 56472.
-I can also send an invoice for the balance via Paypal but a 3% surcharge will be added to any invoice to cover their fees.
-Payment plans are available, please contact me for details.
+GSJ can send an invoice for the balance via Paypal for those wishing to pay by credit card, but a 3% surcharge will be added to any invoice to cover credit card fees.
+Payment plans are available, please contact Melissa for details.